fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 #### Negation operator for alternatives

 For patterns like "a literal that is not a boolean literal" one currently needs to list all alternatives except the boolean case.
 Introducing a negation operator that allows to write `Lit(!Bool(_))` might be a good idea.
-This pattern would be eqivalent to `Lit( Char(_) | Int(_) )` (given that currently only three literal types are implemented).
+This pattern would be equivalent to `Lit( Char(_) | Int(_) )` (given that currently only three literal types are implemented).

 #### Functional composition